logzio/logz-docs/_source/user-guide/cloud-siem/ioc-types.md

 Supported IOC types include: IPs, md5/sha1/sha256 hash signatures, domains, URLs, user-agent headers, and other custom indicators.

-Custom IOCs may be other indicators such as a list of usernames or email addresses.
+Custom IOCs are generally useful for creating a list of usernames or email addresses.
 The key thing to keep in mind is that they will all need to have a similar format so that they can be automatically parsed by the system.

 ### General requirements

 * Maintain IOC-specific feeds.
 Each list can contain a single type and must meet the validation requirements for the type, as explained below.
-* The feed must be limited to 10K entities or fewer.
-(No more than 10,000 IOC entities.)
+* The feed should not exceed 10K entities.
+(Keep your list to 10,000 IOC entities or fewer.)
-* Every IOC must appear on a new line.
-Don't use separators or add explanations or comments.
+* Format the list so that every IOC appears on a new line.
+Avoid using separators or adding explanations or comments.

-  Here's an example for a feed of malicious IPs:
+  Here's an example for what a feed of malicious IPs should look like:

   ```
   1.1.1.1